datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/upgrade/helm/edge-stack-2.3/edge-stack-3.0.md

 <Alert severity="warning">
   Make sure that you have converted your External Filters to `protocol_version: "v3"` before upgrading.
+  If not set or set to `v2` then an error will be posted and a static response will be returned in $productName$ 3.Y.
 </Alert>

 Since $productName$'s configuration is entirely stored in Kubernetes resources, upgrading between